 - 17% were removed from waiting lists for other reasons (for example, the surgery was no longer required, they were treated elsewhere, transferred to another hospital’s waiting list, were unable to be contacted, or died).

-The 16% decrease in removals in 2021–22 followed an 11% increase in 2020–21, which in turn, was followed by an 8.0% decrease in removals in 2019–20.
-This fluctuating pattern in recent years is likely due to restrictions and limitations in services that were able to be provided in response to COVID-19 outbreaks at different periods over these three years.
+The 17% increase in removals in 2022–23 followed a 16% decrease in 2021–22, a 11% increase in 2020–21 and an 8.0% decrease in removals in 2019–20.
+This fluctuating pattern in recent years is likely due to restrictions and limitations in services that were able to be provided in response to COVID-19 outbreaks at different periods.
 In the years before COVID-19, the total number of removals from waiting lists increased on average by 2.3% each year between 2014–15 and 2018–19.

-In 2021–22, there was an 11.5% decrease in patients removed from elective surgery waiting lists due to being transferred to another hospital’s waiting list, compared with 2020–21.
-In comparison, the change in the previous corresponding period was an increase of 40%; and in the year prior, it increased by 20%.
-The increase in these previous two years were possibly due in part, to management of waiting lists during COVID-19.
+Between 2021–22 and 2022–23, there was an 18% decrease in patient removals due to being transferred to another hospital’s waiting list; and in the year prior, it decreased by 12%.
+In comparison, between 2019–20 and 2020–21 there was an increase of 40%; and in the year prior, it increased by 20%.
+The increase in these previous two years were possibly due, in part, to management of waiting lists during COVID-19.

 What other information is available?